 If the Issuer determines that a Benchmark Transition Event and the related Benchmark Replacement Date have occurred at or prior to the relevant Reference Time in respect of any determination of the Benchmark on any day, the Issuer will deliver notice thereof to the Calculation Agent and as soon as reasonably practicable appoint an agent (the "Replacement Rate Determination Agent") to determine the Benchmark Replacement.
-Once the Benchmark Replacement is determined, it will replace the then-current Benchmark for all purposes relating to all affected Notes in respect of all determinations on such date and for all determinations on all subsequent dates.
+Once the Benchmark Replacement is determined, the Issuer shall give notice thereof to the Calculation Agent and the Noteholders in accordance with Condition 12 no later than the relevant Interest Determination Date (or, if not practicable to give notice by such date, as soon as practicable thereafter) and it will replace the then-current Benchmark for all purposes relating to all affected Notes in respect of all determinations on such date and for all determinations on all subsequent dates.